waasiq/nlp-classifier-automl/README.md

-# AutoML Exam - SS25 (Text Data)

-This repo serves as a template for the exam assignment of the AutoML SS25 course at the university of Freiburg.

-The aim of this repo is to provide a minimal installable template to help you get up and running.
+# Multi Task Learning (MTL) Classifier for NLP Datasets

 ## Installation

-To install the repository, first create an environment of your choice and activate it.
+To install the repository, create a conda environment .

 For example, using `venv`:

-You can change the python version here to the version you prefer.

 **Virtual Environment**